Šeri and Ḫurri: Mesopotamian reception

 In Both Babylonia and Assyria, Šeri and Ḫurri came to be incorporated into the Mesopotamian pantheon.
 According to Daniel Schwemer, in the latter area this phenomenon can be considered a relic of a period of Hurrian (specifically Mitanni) rule over Assyrian territory.
 Beate Pongratz-Leisten credits Adad-nirari I with their formal introduction to the state pantheon of the Assyrian state.
-They first appear in a coronation ritual from the Middle Assyrian period, and later among the deities worshiped in the temple of Adad in Assur listed in the Takūltu texts and other sources.
+They first appear in a coronation ritual from the Middle Assyrian period, and later among the deities worshiped in the temple of Adad in Assur listed in the Tākultu texts and other sources.
 According to Daisuke Shibata, Šeri might also be present in a copy of the Weidner god list from Tell Taban in which four entries are represented by the logogram dGU4, which according to his interpretation likely designates various bull gods.

 In Babylonia, Šeri appears in Akkadian theophoric names from the Middle Babylonian period, such as Bāna-ša-Šēriš.
-He is also mentioned alongside Māgiru ("obedient") as one of the two bulls of Adad in the god list An = Anum (tablet III, lines 233-234), but according to Wilfred G. Lambert, the presence of the latter deity in place of Ḫurri is unusual, and elsewhere in the same list this deity instead occurs as the "herald" (gu-za-lá) of Akkil, the temple of Ninshubur (tablet I, line 255).
+He is also mentioned alongside Māgiru ("obedient") as one of the two bulls of Adad in the god list An = Anum (tablet III, lines 233–234), but according to Wilfred G. Lambert, the presence of the latter deity in place of Ḫurri is unusual, and elsewhere in the same list this deity instead occurs as the "herald" (gu-za-lá) of Akkil, the temple of Ninshubur (tablet I, line 255).
 Daniel Schwemer considers this entry to be a possible scribal mistake, and similarly notes Ḫurri in theory would be expected to appear after Šeri.

 Volkert Haas interpreted the deity Šerum as an Akkadianized form of Šeri, but according to Daniel Schwemer these two theonyms are not related to each other.

 Whether any connection existed between Šeri, Ḫurri or any other deities associated with Teššub (for example Tilla or Šarruma) and Būru, a divine bull calf attested as a subordinate of Adad in Aramaic sources from the Neo-Assyrian and Late Babylonian periods, remains unknown.